 Assess the Situation

 Reflecting on what you went through and how you have changed as a result can bring a sense of peace and closure.
-Take some time to look back on what happened, what role you played in it, and how you can prevent something like that from happening again.
+Take some time to reflect on what happened, what role you played in it, and how to prevent something like that from happening again.

 Stay Committed to Your Healing Journey